8 Tips on How to Kayak to Benagil Cave in Algarve, Portugal

 No one else was out on the water when we left Benagil Beach at 7 am to head over to the cave.

-When we got back around 8:30 am, crowds were starting to pick up and by mid-day it was packed.
+When we got back around 8:30 am, crowds were starting to pick up.
+By mid-day, it was packed.
 We went at the end of May, so I’m sure the time of the year plays a role as well.

 The ONE downside of visiting Benagil Cave that early in the morning is the lighting inside the cave is not great.